Oh no, not again ...

 , public IMyClass

-The two connection points result in a duplicated name, m_vec
+The two connection points result in a duplicated name, m_vec.
+To get

 the list of listeners to deliver any given event to, contortions like